-Who is an authorized representative?
+I-4 Who is an authorized representative?

 You may give someone else the authority to act for you to file a claim for benefits or appeal a claim denial.
-If you would like someone else (called an "authorized representative") to act for you, you and the person you want to be your authorized representative must complete and sign a form acceptable to the Fund and submit it to:
+If you would like someone else (called an "authorized representative") to act for you, you and the person you want to be your authorized representative must complete and sign a form acceptable to the Fund.
+Call UNITE HERE HEALTH to obtain a form and submit it to: